claper87/AppCon22/Search Request/Demo Scripts/1-Intro.md

 * What are you searching for?

 To answer this question we need to wrap the Search Request inside a Service class.

-⋅⋅⋅"**A Service Class** knows how to execute actions given an object wrapper or a search request instance."
+"**A Service Class** knows how to execute actions given an object wrapper or a search request instance."